MK316/Digital-Literacy-Class/pages/streamlit.md

 ## 3. Workflow Overview

 1. Write your app as a .py file (e.g., app.py) in your new repository
-2. Write a file named "requirements.txt" with necessary libraries/pacakge list that needs installations e.g., requirements.txt
+2. Write a file named "requirements.txt" with necessary libraries/pacakge list that needs installations.

+e.g., requirements.txt
 ```
 streamlit